ibm-cloud-docs/containers/cs_network_planning.md

 <dd>You can expose apps only as cluster IP services on the private network.
 A `clusterIP` service provides an in-cluster IP address that is accessible by other pods and services inside the cluster only.
 No external IP address is created for the app.
 To access a pod behind a cluster service, other apps in the cluster can either use the in-cluster IP address of the service or send a request by using the name of the service.
 When a request reaches the service, the service forwards requests to the pods equally, independent of pods' in-cluster IP addresses and the worker node that they are deployed to.
 Note that if you do not specify a `type` in a service's YAML configuration file, the `ClusterIP` type is created by default.</dd>

 <dt>[NodePort](/docs/containers?topic=containers-nodeport)</dt>
 <dd>When you expose apps with a NodePort service, a NodePort in the range of 30000 - 32767 and an internal cluster IP address is assigned to the service.
 To access the service from outside the cluster, you use the public or private IP address of any worker node and the NodePort in the format <code>&lt;IP_address&gt;:&lt;nodeport&gt;</code>.
 However, the public and private IP addresses of the worker node are not permanent.
 When a worker node is removed or re-created, a new public and a new private IP address are assigned to the worker node.
-NodePorts are ideal for testing public or private access or providing access for only a short amount of time.</dd>
+NodePorts are ideal for testing public or private access or providing access for only a short amount of time. **Note**: Because worker nodes in VPC clusters do not have a public IP address, you can access an app through a NodePort only if you are connected to your private VPC network, such as through a VPN connection.</dd>

 <dt>LoadBalancer</dt>
 <dd>The LoadBalancer service type is implemented differently depending on your cluster's infrastructure provider.<ul>